Moodabidri: Muslims Eid-al-Fitr

 Muslims celebrate Uroos in the Dargas every year.

-Rathotsava

-Jains have their Jain Milans yearly.
-All Jaina Basadi celebrated Ratotsava very grandly.
-Each goes for seven days.

-Santhmari

-It is the annual festival Celebrated by Christians at all the churches honouring and thanking the patrons of the particular church.

 Nudisiri

 Alvas Foundation used to organise annual literary and cultural meets called Alvas Nudisiri and Alvas Viarasat every year.
 In the year 2019 it was not conducted owing to floods at various places of Karnataka State.

 Education

 Alva's Education Foundation is also known to hold events which attracts participants from all-over Karnataka, it has held annual fest in the form of Alvas Virasath (College Fest) & Alvas Nudisiri (Event for enrichment of Kannada Language).

 History

 Moodabidri was ruled by the Jain Chowta dynasty 1603, who moved their capital to Moodabidri in 1603.
 They lost power when the region was taken over by Tipu Sultan They continued symbolic rituals after the British defeated Tipu Sultan.
 The last coronation at Moodabidri was done in 1865 according to a pattavali.

 There are 18 lakes, 18 Jaina Basadis, 18 temples, and 18 roads connecting various villages in Moodbidri.

 During 14th–16th centuries this town emerged as a center of Jain religion, culture, art and architecture.
 18 Jain temples, known as Basadis, were constructed during this period.
 The Jain Math at Moodabidri is headed by a Bhattaraka belonging to the Mula Sangh order.

 The most famous among them are Guru basadi, Tribhuvana Tilaka Chudamani Basadi (known as "Thousand Pillar Temple") and Ammanavara Basadi.